QuintenMM/challenge-classification/README.md

 ### Mission
 Our mission is to make an automated bearing testing system and to create a model in order to execute in a scheduled maintenance system.
+The goal is to find the more convenient algorithm to make some predictions about this system.

 ### Content
 ![](https://i.postimg.cc/gkgJGTnj/1.jpg)